Automated Attacker Synthesis for Distributed Protocols

 We reduce $\exists$ASP and R-$\exists$ASP to model-checking.
 The idea is to replace the vulnerable processes $Q_i$ with appropriate ``gadgets'', then ask a model-checker whether the system violates a certain property.
-We prove that existence of a violation (a counterexample) is equivalent to existence of an attacker, and we show how to transform the counterexample into an attacker.
+We prove that existence of a violation (a counterexample) \rem{is equivalent to}implies existence of an attacker, and for the $\exists$ASP, that the implication goes both ways.
+Then,\rem{and} we show how to transform the counterexample into an attacker.
 The gadgets and the LTL formula are different, depending on whether we seek attackers without or with recovery.